biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/cosmwasm-any.md

-# Using Biyaliquid Modules and Queries in CosmWasm
+# Using Biyachain Modules and Queries in CosmWasm

-This guide provides a comprehensive overview of how to interact with Biyaliquid's modules and queries in CosmWasm using `Any` messages and queries.
-The older [biyaliquid-cosmwasm](https://github.com/biya-coin/cw-biyaliquid/tree/dev/packages/biyaliquid-cosmwasm) package, which relied on JSON-encoded messages, is no longer maintained and may become outdated.
+This guide provides a comprehensive overview of how to interact with Biyachain's modules and queries in CosmWasm using `Any` messages and queries.
+The older [biyachain-cosmwasm](https://github.com/biya-coin/cw-biyachain/tree/dev/packages/biyachain-cosmwasm) package, which relied on JSON-encoded messages, is no longer maintained and may become outdated.
 This guide focuses on the recommended approach using protobuf-encoded `Any` messages and queries, which is more efficient and aligned with modern CosmWasm standards.

 ## What are `Any` Messages in CosmWasm?

 In CosmWasm, `Any` messages are part of the `CosmosMsg` enum, allowing you to send messages wrapped in a protobuf `Any` type supported by the chain.
-They replace the deprecated `Stargate` messages (still available under the `stargate` feature flag) with improved naming and syntax. `Any` messages are feature-gated with `cosmwasm_2_0`, meaning they require a chain running CosmWasm 2.0 which is supported by Biyaliquid.
+They replace the deprecated `Stargate` messages (still available under the `stargate` feature flag) with improved naming and syntax. `Any` messages are feature-gated with `cosmwasm_2_0`, meaning they require a chain running CosmWasm 2.0 which is supported by Biyachain.
 Here’s a snippet of the `CosmosMsg` definition:

 ```rust
 pub enum CosmosMsg<T = Empty> {